 All providers offering services to Vaya Health members are subject to monitoring to ensure the delivery of high-quality services to our members.
-Our Contact Performance Unit conducts various types of provider monitoring, including emergency health and safety reviews, routine post-payment reviews, initial (and routine) unlicensed Alternative Family Living (AFL) site reviews, initial credentialing (and recredentialing) site reviews, focused monitoring, complaint-based investigations, annual systems reviews and NC-TOPPS reviews.
+Our Network Performance Unit conducts various types of provider monitoring, including emergency health and safety reviews, routine post-payment reviews, initial (and routine) unlicensed Alternative Family Living (AFL) site reviews, initial credentialing (and recredentialing) site reviews, focused monitoring, complaint-based investigations, annual systems reviews and NC-TOPPS reviews.

 Please note that investigations and monitoring activities could result in a plan of correction and/or a referral to the Special Investigations Unit.